Clark Capital’s Economic Gauges

-- Navigator® All Cap Core favors large-cap with approximately 62% allocated to large-cap stocks with the remainder of the portfolio allocated to mid/small-cap stocks and cash
+- Navigator® All Cap is positioned with approximately 69.0% in large-cap stocks and the remainder in mid/small-cap companies and cash.

-- Technology remains the largest sector weighting in the portfolio at 16.9%
+- Albeit underweight to the benchmark, Information Technology remains the largest sector weight in the strategy at 22.8%.

 High Dividend Equity

 - Financials remains the largest sector weight at 21.3% which is in line with the benchmark at 21.4%.
 The next two largest portfolio weights are Healthcare and Industrials at 15.9% and 10.6%, respectively.

 - In September, we increased our position in a bank holding company, two chemical companies, and a liquid gas company.

 - We initiated a position in a private equity, alternative asset management and financial services company and reduced our positions in a managed healthcare company and a construction machinery company.
 The portfolio sold its small positions in two mining companies.